AmigaPorts/ACE/README.md

 or something.
 If you already own Code::Blocks, you can simply add your CodeBlocks\MinGW\bin dir to PATH.

+If your make throws system errors, try forcing use of cmd.exe instead of sh:
+'make SHELL=cmd.exe'

 ### Amiga

 Get yourself VBCC and GNU/Make.
 The second one typically requires